Wills for blended families

 If you are planning a will for a blended family, you may wish to:

-Make a list of all your key assets, including property, savings, superannuation, and personal items of value
+People often make a list of key assets, including property, savings, superannuation, and personal items of value.

-Identify all potential beneficiaries, including your current partner, children from all relationships, and any stepchildren you wish to provide for
+People often identify potential beneficiaries, including a current partner, children from all relationships, and any stepchildren they wish to provide for.

-Decide who will act as your executor and ensure they are willing and able to manage the role fairly
+People often consider who will act as executor and whether that person is willing and able to manage the role fairly.

-Consider whether you need to address any specific family dynamics or concerns in writing
+People often think about whether any specific family dynamics or concerns are addressed in writing.

-Review the formal requirements for a valid will in Australia to ensure any document you create complies
+People often look into the formal requirements for a valid will in Australia so that any document created complies.

-Think about whether property settlement or other family law matters need to be resolved before your will is finalised
+People often think about whether property settlement or other family law matters are resolved before a will is finalised.

-Decide whether to use a DIY will template, an online service, or to consult a will and estate lawyer for professional guidance
+People often weigh whether to use a DIY will template, an online service, or to consult a will and estate lawyer for professional guidance.

 How LawConnect can help

 LawConnect provides personalised legal information through our AI legal assistant.
 You can click on any question related to your situation and receive clear guidance on general legal information and the options that may be available to you.
-This tool helps you understand the legal landscape and feel more confident about the decisions you need to make.
+This tool provides general legal information that may assist people in understanding the legal landscape.

 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances.
-If your blended family situation involves complex assets, family law considerations, or concerns about potential family provision claims, professional advice is important.
+Where a blended family situation involves complex assets, family law considerations, or concerns about potential family provision claims, professional advice is something people often obtain.

 We can connect you with a licensed will and estate lawyer who can assess your particular needs, help you navigate any difficult family dynamics, and ensure your will is properly drafted and executed.
-Taking these steps now may help reduce uncertainty and minimise the risk of disputes or challenges after your death.
+How such matters affect uncertainty or the prospect of disputes after death depends on the circumstances.

 Not sure how to protect everyone?